munifmubtashim/cybersecurity-notes-cheatsheets/Offensive Security Tools.md

 ```
 This reverse shell uses popen to open a process file pointer, allowing the shell to be executed.
 ---
-### python
+### Python

-﻿Please note, the following snippets below require using python -c to run, indicated by the placeholder PY-C
+The following snippets below require using python -c to run, indicated by the placeholder PY-C
 Python Reverse Shell by Exporting Environment Variables

 ```bash